THCA vs THC: What's the Difference?

 THCA and THC on a Lab Report

-This is why buyers comparing hemp flower often benefit from reviewing the full cannabinoid panel instead of focusing only on the highest number shown on a product listing.
+That is why buyers comparing hemp flower often benefit from reviewing the full cannabinoid panel instead of focusing only on the largest number shown on a product listing.

 What Buyers Often Compare

 Buyers researching THCA vs THC often compare more than just the cannabinoid names.
-A fuller comparison usually includes product transparency, cultivation method, strain genetics, and how clearly the supplier presents lab testing information.
+A fuller comparison usually includes how clearly a supplier presents testing, strain information, and overall product detail.

 - THCA percentage